cran/bmixture/README.md

 ## Example 1: Finite mixture of Normal distributions using real world data

-Here is a simple example to see the preformance of the package for the Finite mixture of Normal distributions for the `galaxy` dataset:
+Here is a simple example to see the performance of the package for the Finite mixture of Normal distributions for the `galaxy` dataset:

 ``` r
 data( galaxy )